Wildlander-mod/wildlander-mod.github.io/4-WildlanderWorld/4-The-Divines.md

 > Restoration spells are 10% stronger.
 > If you are Agent of Mara or destroyed the Skull of Corruption, increases health by 50.

+{: .highlight }
-Note: Mara will not bless you if Erandur is Dead.
+Mara will not bless you if Erandur is Dead.

 **Stendarr**